5 Types of Hernias in Dogs

 X-ray of dog abdomen and chest diaphragmatic hernia

-A dog’s prognosis is good if they can survive the first 48 hours after surgery, but overall this is a critical diagnosis.
+A dog’s prognosis is good if it survives the first 48 hours after surgery, but overall, this is a critical diagnosis.

-The biggest risk of these hernias is that the abdominal organs can enter the chest, making it difficult for a dog to breathe.
+The biggest risk of these hernias is that abdominal organs will enter the chest, making it difficult for a dog to breathe.

-Because of this, it’s an emergent condition that typically requires surgery.
-If your dog has other injuries from a trauma, they may be hospitalized while the vet waits for them to stabilize enough for surgery.
+This is an emergent condition that typically requires surgery.
+If your dog has other injuries from the trauma, they may be hospitalized while the vet waits for them to stabilize enough for surgery.

-A dog’s prognosis is good if they can survive the first 48 hours after surgery, but overall this is a critical diagnosis.
+A dog’s prognosis is good if it survives the first 48 hours after surgery, but overall, this is a critical diagnosis.

 Perineal Hernia